jscholes/spectator/README.md

 # spectator
-Observable data structures for Python
+Simple observable data structures for Python, to facilitate databinding and other patterns.